Archie Boston Jr.: Early life and education

 Born in 1943 in Clewiston, Florida, Boston's father was either a sugar cane sharecropper or a migrant worker tilling the sugarcane fields and later became a truck driver.
 His mother raised five children, including Archie, and worked as a babysitter.
 The same year as Archie was born, the impoverished family moved to the "Peppertown" area of St. Petersburg, a black community of around 14,000 residents occupying about 2 square miles.
 The Boston family may have moved to the Gas Plant area of the community at some point in the 1940s, an area that is currently known as Midtown.
 Boston graduated from Gibbs High School.

 In 1961, Boston followed in the footsteps of his older brother, Bradford, attending Chouinard Art Institute in Los Angeles (which later became California Institute of the Arts).
 National Defense Student Loans funded his education for the first three years and then a Disney Foundation Scholarship funded his final year of graphic design studies.
 He was taught by Louis Danziger, Ken Parkhurst, and Marvin Rubin, graduating with honors in 1965.
-In 1977 he received his master's degree from the University of Southern California.
+In 1977 he received his master's degree in liberal arts from the University of Southern California.